Redress Design Award 2024 Digital Magazine Content List

 Mending Threads with Tradition in Mind: The Arts of Sashiko, Boro, Kantha, Rafoogari, and Darning

-By Ifra Shahi
+By Ifra Shahid

 Whether it’s a toenail piercing a hole into just one sock out of a pair, a sweater thread catching on to a sharp edge and coming loose, or a pair of jeans ripping at the knees from an unfortunate scrape, many of us see little potential in mending imperfect garments.
 It takes time and effort, we think.
 In today’s world of convenience, clothes are so easily replaceable that we often forget that they can be fixed, revived, and cherished once more.